sonic2kk/steamtinkerlaunch/README.md

 To play regular games in VR which do not have builtin SBS, you can either enable ReShade or vkBasalt, where Reshade probably has more features and vkBasalt is probably more stable

+**
+since v0.98:
+there are two quickstart options to choose from to directly start regular games in SBS mode without any further configuration:
+ - `SBSVRVK`: set to 1 as shortcut to enable all required flags for SBSVR with vkbasalt
+ - `SBSVRRS`: set to 1 as shortcut to enable all required flags for SBSVR with ReShade **

 #### Tweaks
 function similar to above sbs override.